Exechocentrus: Taxonomy

 The genus Exechocentrus was erected by Eugène Simon in 1889 for the species Exechocentrus lancearius, which was described based on a specimen lacking an abdomen.
 No complete adult specimen was known until a collection in 2000.
 E. lancearius remained the only species in the genus until 2009, when an adult female was collected that was discovered to belong to a different species of Exechocentrus, which was described as Exechocentrus madilina in 2012.
 The two species are distinguished by features of the abdomen, so Simon's original type specimen cannot be assigned with certainty to either of them.

 A 2020 molecular phylogenetic analysis placed the genus in the informal group mastophorines of a broadly defined subfamily Cyrtarachninae s.l.

 Species

-As of April 2019 it contained only two species, both found in Madagascar.
+As of January 2026, this genus includes two species, both endemic to Madagascar: